YCWangLab/eProbe/README.md

 # eProbes
-This is the official developing repository for eProbes, a comprehensive python toolkit for designing target genome capture probe set for (ancient) environmental DNA.
+This is the official repository for eProbes, a comprehensive python toolkit for designing target genome capture probe set for (ancient) environmental DNA.

 # Installation
 The eProbes packages and environments can be managed using conda (https://docs.conda.io/en/latest/) .